Pasta Recipes Your Family Will Love

 Grab a frying pan, brown the beef in the butter.
 Add the onions with the spices (except the Paprika) and continue cooking them with the meat.
 Add the beef broth as needed, cooking until the meat is tender.
 Thicken with cornstarch if you like the gravy thicker.
 Cook until the meat and gravy are heated completely.
 Add the sour cream and serve over hot noodles.

-I hope today that these pasta recipes you can print out and save to make later.
+I hope that you enjoyed learning about these pasta recipes you can print out and save to make later.
 Hopefully, they will save you some money if and when grocery prices escalate once again.
-It’s all about saving money where we can and still eat a healthy meal or two.
+It’s all about saving money where we can and still eating a healthy meal or two.
 Thank you for being prepared for the unexpected.
 May God bless this world, Linda